civican/legisinfo/43-2/bills/C-19/bill_text.md

   **(1)** An elector may vote under this Division if his or her application for registration and special ballot, which may be submitted in writing or in electronic form, is received by a returning officer in an electoral district or by the special voting rules administrator after the issue of the writs but before 6:00 p.m. on the 6th day before the first day of the polling period.

+### Section 589.1

+Division 4 of Part 11 is to be read as including the following after section 232:

+### Section 232.1

+  **(1)** An elector may obtain an application for registration and special ballot at any post office in Canada.

+  **(2)** For the purposes of subsection (1), the Chief Electoral Officer shall provide the Canada Post Corporation with applications for registration and special ballot and information for the public about voting under this Division.

 ### Section 590

 Paragraph 233(1)(c) is to be read as follows: